Bhavika and Maurice

 What was your planning process like can you explain the concept development process?

-What is the vision that you all set out to create with the apothecary?
+What is the vision that you set out to create with the apothecary?

 What can you say about the fragrance culture in Florida?

-Can you tell us about the type of brands that you carry in the shop and what you all looks for in a brand's work?
+Can you tell us about the type of brands that you carry in the shop and what you look for in a brand?

-Can you tell us more about what your vision or concept of buying fragrance?
+Can you tell us more about what your vision of buying fragrance?

-How do you think scent affects people's lives?
+How do you think scent affects our lives?

 Can you imagine a world without perfume?